daipeihust/daipeihust/README.md

 - 💬 Ask me about Anything
 - 📫 How to reach me: daipeihust@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Coding is fantastic
+- ⚡ Fun fact: Liwan is a pretty girl